-Angell Kim is Oíste’s Content Editor.
-She co-plans and co-teaches English classes at two public schools in Magdalena.
+Angell Kim was Oíste’s Content Editor from August 2016-May 2018.
+She co-planned and co-taught English classes at two public schools in Magdalena.
 She is from the Lone Star State, Texas, and graduated from the University of Texas at Austin with a BA in International Relations and a minor in Latin American Studies.
 Prior to the Peace Corps, she worked as a project manager for an international medical device consulting company.
 She loves karaoke, authentic Mexican tacos, sancocho, basketball, and Korean BBQ.

 Barbara Lewton Beach was Oíste’s Copy Editor.
 She teaches English to teachers and students at San Pedro Alejandrino in Santa Marta, Colombia.
 She earned a BS degree with emphasis in technical journalism from Oregon State University, and an MS in communications from the University of Washington.
 She has worked as a technical writer, editor, journalist, trainer, instructional designer, gyppo logger, sawmill owner, firewood cutter, farm hand, masseuse, seamstress, and waitress.
 She is the mother of four and grandmother of Noah.
 She loves to read, dance, listen to music, as well as swim and float in the ocean whenever she can.
 Recently she won an award for “most time in the water” at a party on the Caribbean.